Guiding Principles for Managers on dealing with adverse conditions, where it is foreseeable that there is a direct or indirect impact on staff.

 2.5 Where a member of staff arrives at work late due to severe weather or other adverse conditions covered by these guidelines and has made every reasonable effort to keep in contact with their manager, they will not be required to make up the lost time and will not suffer any loss of pay.

-2.6 Where attendance at the normal workplace is not possible at all there is no entitlement to payment for the absence.
-Staff will be required to work, where possible and when agreed by the line manager, from an alternative location which may include working remotely from home.
+2.6 Where attendance at the normal workplace is not possible it is expected that staff will work where possible and when agreed by the line manager, from an alternative location which may include working remotely from home.

 2.8 In agreeing solutions with staff, managers should treat each individual case on their own merits, bearing in mind the overriding objective of continuing to provide services and of having the workforce capacity to do so.